 Nancy Keuthen, Ph.D., is the Director of the Massachusetts General Hospital Excoriation Clinic and Research Unit.
 Dr. Keuthen has extensive research experience studying skin picking.
 She developed several self-report scales to assess picking severity and impact, studied the efficacy of medication treatment for skin picking and documented prevalence rates for this disorder.
 She is currently a site PI for the TLC Foundation for Body Focused Repetitive Behavior Precision Medicine Initiative.
 The aim of this project is to identify potential subtypes of body-focused repetitive behaviors to enhance treatment outcomes.
 She has authored numerous journal articles and chapters on skin picking.
 Dr. Keuthen is an editor of the text Trichotillomania, Skin Picking and Other Body-Focused Repetitive Behaviors.
 Additionally, Dr. Keuthen serves as the Vice-Chair (formerly the Chair) of the Scientific Advisory Board of the TLC Foundation for BFRBs and is a member of the Scientific Advisory Board of the International OCD Foundation.

-Lisa Zakhary, M.D., Ph.D., serves as the Director of Psychopharmacology in the Excoriation Clinic and Research Unit, and is an attending psychiatrist within the OCD and Related Disorders Program.
+Lisa Zakhary, M.D., Ph.D., serves as the Director of Psychopharmacology in the Excoriation Clinic and Research Unit, and Medical Director of the Center for OCD and Related Disorders (CORD).
 As a psychiatry resident, Dr. Zakhary co-founded the MGH Comprehensive Skin Management Clinic, a combined psychiatry and dermatology clinic offering multidisciplinary treatment for skin picking and other psychodermatologic disorders.
 She has published research examining dermatologists’ practices when treating obsessive-compulsive related disorders including skin picking and was awarded the TLC Foundation for Body-Focused Repetitive Behaviors Resident Scholarship.
 In addition, she is an active educator and speaks internationally on the treatment of obsessive-compulsive and related disorders to audiences ranging from medical providers to the community.